Facts about Down syndrome

 - Useful site for links to NJ resources (sports, therapy, etc.)

-- Health Supervision for Children with Down syndrome, published in the official journal of the American Academy of Pediatrics
+- Health Supervision for Children with Down syndrome, American Academy of Pediatrics Journal

 - Updated growth chart for Down Syndrome

 - NDSS Down Syndrome Health Care Guidelines

 - Children’s Hospital of Philadelphia’s Trisomy 21 Program

 - The JUDY Center for Down Syndrome (at Hackensack University Medical Center)

 - Down Syndrome: Health Issues – Dr. Len Leshin